Akure

 Akure is a city in south-western Nigeria.
 It is the capital and largest city of Ondo State.
-The city had a population of 403,000 as at the 2006 population census.
+The city had a population of 403,000 as of the 2006 population census.
+Its current population is estimated at 774,000.

 History

-Pre 1914
+Pre-1914

-Rock engravings dating back to the Mesolithic period, have been discovered on the outskirts of Akure.
+Rock engravings prior to the Mesolithic period, have been discovered on the outskirts of Akure.
 Also the oldest Homo sapiens fossil ever found in West Africa thus far was discovered there, dating back to around 11,000 years ago.
 The Akure Kingdom is regarded as one of the sixteen ancient Ekiti kingdoms.

-Oral tradition states that Akure was founded by a figure by the name Alakure, but the current dynasty of rulers and the modern Akure Kingdom was founded by Omoremilekun Asodeboyede, a descendant of Oduduwa.
+According to oral history, a person by the name of Alakure founded Akure, but Omoremilekun Asodeboyede (a descendant of Oduduwa) actually established the present dynasty of monarchs and the modern Akure Kingdom.
 The Prince left Ile-Ife, where Oduduwa ruled, in search of a place to settle after passing a strict test administered by Oduduwa himself, and eventually founded the city upon his arrival in the Akure region and his conquering of the Alakure.
-Asodeboyede represents the wave of princely descendants from Ile-Ife who overthrow the indigenous rulers of the region.
+Asodeboyede represents the wave of princely descendants from Ile-Ife who ousted the indigenous rulers of the region.

 The Oba's Palace is located at the centre of the town, and was built in 1150 AD.